trampgeek/moodle-qtype_coderunner/docs/index.md

     data-globalextra=""></textarea>

 This element is hidden, but the graph will be drawn at this position and its contents serialised into that textarea.
+The STUDENT_ANSWER variable passed to the Twig template will be a JSON object that includes the attribute `graph_target`, the value of which will be a singleton list containing the serialisation of the graph.

-Secondly, the amd-script needs to get called using:
+Secondly, the CodeRunner user interface needs to get called to manage that text area using code like:

     M.util.js_pending('qtype_coderunner/userinterfacewrapper');
     require(['qtype_coderunner/userinterfacewrapper'], function(amd) {